Mumbai Rains: From Diverted BEST Bus Routes And Traffic Snarls To Airport And Local Train Status- Click Here For Latest Updates

-Mumbai: The city, on Thursday, saw intermittent heavy rains for the sixth consecutive day and according to the weather forecast shared by the Brihanmumbai Municipal Corporation is going to intensify as it had earlier stated that the city will see heavy rainfall.
+Mumbai: Due to nearly week-long bout of heavy downpour, the city continues to see cloudy and cold days along with intermittent heavy rainfall.
+The showers that Mumbai witnessed in a week has exceeded the expectation set for this month by the weather agency.

-However, the India Meterological Centre had allotted Mumbai a yellow alert while Thane, Palghar and Raigad districts have been issued Orange alert.
+The India Meteorological Centre has allotted yellow alert for Mumbai meanwhile Orange alert continued for Raigad, Thane and Palghar districts.

-The city on Wednesday received nearly 93mm rainfall.
-The eastern suburbs received 127mm of rainfall while the western suburbs received 123mm of rainfall.
+The city on Thursday received nearly 31mm of rainfall.
+The eastern suburbs received 45mm of rainfall while the western suburbs received 61mm of rainfall.

 Forecast for the day

 The weather agency has forecasted that the city and suburbs will see moderate to heavy rainfall and stated that very heavy rain likley in isolated pockets.
-The temperature in the city is likely to hover around 27°C and 23°C for the next 48 hours.
+The temperature in the city is likely to hover around 30°C and 25°C for the next 48 hours.

 No disruptions in services

-On Wednesday, the traffic in city was crawling due to water logging and heavy rains.
-Andheri Subway had to be closed for vehicular traffic.
-On Thursday morning, things were rather smooth except in some areas like Ashish Junction which saw slow traffic movement due to water logging.
+While the BEST had no diversions issued, the traffic too was running smoothly except in a few pockets like Jogeshwari-Vikhroli Link Road as public shared their concerns with Mumbai Traffic Police on Twitter.

-The trains on Central Railway behind by 10 minutes as commuters recounted.
-Meanwhile, the trains on Western Railway were plying per schedule.
+The trains on Central Railway and Western Railway were plying per schedule.

 For more details you can check our live blog: